Authentic Swedish Meatballs

 Sweden is a stunningly beautiful place, and authentic Swedish meatballs are worth a trip there alone.
-Totally serious, they were amazing.
+Seriously, they were amazing.
 I traveled to Stockholm in the summer with my family, the first stop in a three-part European adventure.
-I had never been to Sweden before and quickly fell in love with the simple natural beauty, rich history, friendly people and flavorful foods.
+I had never been to Sweden before and quickly fell in love with the simple natural beauty, rich history, friendly people, and flavorful foods.

 Although warned of the potential for cool temperatures and possible rain, we lucked out.
 Our time in Stockholm was flooded with vivid blue skies and long extended hours of sunshine.
 The city was so bright, it sparkled.

 Stockholm is located at the junction of Lake Malar (Malaren) and Salt Bay (Saltjon), an arm of the Baltic Sea.
 With 14 islands and 50 bridges forming the famous Stockholm archipelago.
 Stockholm–often referred to as “the Venice of the is one of the North“–is one of the most stunning cities in the world.

 From its quaint cobblestone streets to the charming 1800s merchant house cottages that line its shores, Stockholm oozes history.
 Its unique location is what helped Sweden transfer from an agrarian economy to a more mercantile one.

 The food in Stockholm was incredible.
 But the Swedes take their meatballs seriously, so much so that Sweden’s official website lists a recipe for Swedish meatballs.
 I have read a tremendous amount about Swedish meatballs and I ate many while I was there.
 This is my attempt at an authentic recipe.
 There is an art to making meatballs generally: they must be cooked carefully.
 But there is an added pressure of making a Swedish one.
 American Swedish meatballs soaked in creamy gravy are not “legit,” at least based on what I observed in Stockholm or read thereafter.